CEvangelist/QtGuiApplication_RegExpTool/README.md

 1. Open QtGuiApplication1.sln with Visual Studio and release by debugger.

-2. Open powershell in the solutionDir/x64/Release, and then run command before execute QtGuiApplication1.exe:
+2. Open powershell in solutionDir/x64/Release, and then run command before execute QtGuiApplication1.exe:

 ```powershell
 windeployqt.exe .\QtGuiApplication1.exe